 Quality vs. results orientation

-Perhaps the most commonly occurring competency relates to the balance between quality vs. results orientation in turning out products and services.
+Perhaps the most commonly occurring competency is the balance between quality vs. results orientation in the team's products and services.
 In some teams competency means turning out highly finished and faultless products or services.
-In other teams competence concerns the ability to produce high volumes of products or services.
-The strength of these two very different objectives, particularly the balance between them is important.
-Equally important is that the balance be aligned with the organization's strategic agenda and the genuine needs of clients.
+In other teams competence is about producing high volumes of products or services.
+The weight of these two very different objectives, particularly the balance between them is important.
+Tilts to either direction can have serious undesirable consequences such as maximizing results at the expense of quality or producing costly but needless over-quality.
+Equally important is that the balance be aligned with the genuine needs of clients.

 Existing vs. new processes